social-streets/the-slice/site-template/src/data/articles/q-and-a-jennifer-dixon-actress.md

   - "voices"
 featuredImage: "/images/Jennifer-Dixon-Dixie-actress-7.jpg"
 author: "siri-christiansen"
-excerpt: "'Sense of community is the soul of this area, Roman Road included.
+description: "'Sense of community is the soul of this area, Roman Road included.
 I felt so out of place when I first came to London but Tower Hamlets has been at the root of all my relationships with people of varying ethnicities, races and genders (or lack thereof).'"
 ---

 _Local contributor Siri Christiansen caught up with one of Mile End's notable new names in the London theatre scene: Jennifer Dixon.
 She talks to Jennifer about finding her community in East London, and bringing sociopolitical issues to the stage._